-In 2013, SIGGRAPH's Computer Animation Festival celebrates its 40th year as the world's most innovative exploration of computer-generated animation and visual effects.
+In 2014, SIGGRAPH's Computer Animation Festival celebrates its 41st year as the world's most innovative exploration of computer-generated animation and visual effects.
 This four-day, international event is a glimpse into the most talented technical and artistic minds of our industry.
-It showcases everything from student films to blockbuster visual effects.
+It showcases everything from student films to games and blockbuster visual effects.

-The festival accepts submissions in 10 distinct categories:
+The festival accepts submissions in eight distinct categories:

 1. Computer Animation Shorts

 All forms of animated short pieces that contain a significant percentage of computer-generated imagery and/or digital production and are not specifically suited to one of the other nine submission categories.
 This includes independent shorts, character animation, sponsored creative explorations, narrative and experimental works, opening sequences, game cinematics, selections and/or montages of animated television series, machinima, and new-media formats.
 Shorts of any length may be submitted, but the Computer Animation Festival reserves the right to show only excerpts of selected works at the jury's discretion.

 Real-time PC, web, console, or mobile games that are visually stunning and/or creatively engaging.
 Both in-game and pre-rendered cinematics for games.

 Selections and/or montages of computer animation created for animated feature films.